Fisher Matrix Preloaded -- Fisher4Cast: Forecasting and the Fisher Matrix

-In general one often considers a $p+n$-dimensional likelihood which includes not only the $p$ parameters of interest but an additional $n$ nuisance parameters that form a natural part of the problem but are of no direct interest (such as $H_0$ in studies of dark energy dynamics).
-As a result we are usually only interested in the likelihood as a function of the $p$ key parameters, which is obtained by marginalising over the nuisance parameters, {\em viz.} \be \mathscr{L}(\theta_1,...\theta_p) = \int_{-\infty}^{\infty} \mathscr{L}(\theta_1,..,\theta_p,..,\theta_{p+n}) d\theta_{p+1}...d\theta_{p+n}. \ee For a likelihood of arbitrary shape marginalisation must be performed numerically and is well-suited to Markov Chain Monte Carlo (MCMC) methods but in the special case where it is a multivariate Gaussian, the marginalisation can be performed analytically and simply in terms of the Fisher Matrix.
+where $\Pi({\boldsymbol \theta})$ is the prior on the parameter vector ${\boldsymbol \theta}$.
+For a likelihood of arbitrary shape marginalisation must be performed numerically and is well-suited to Markov Chain Monte Carlo (MCMC) methods but in the special case where it is a multivariate Gaussian, the marginalisation can be performed analytically and simply in terms of the Fisher Matrix.
 Let us write the full Fisher Matrix in terms of sub-matrices, as \be F= ,\ee where $\Theta$ is the $p\times p$ sub-matrix corresponding to the parameters of interest, ${\cal O}$ is an $p\times n$ matrix describing the correlation between the nuisance parameters and the parameters of interest\footnote{If ${\cal O} = 0$ then the nuisance parameters have no impact on $\Theta$.} and ${\cal N}$ is the $n \times n$ matrix representing the nuisance parameters we wish to marginalise over.
 The marginalised Fisher Matrix for the parameters of interest is then given by \cite{matsubara}: \be \widetilde{F} = \Theta - {\cal O} {\cal N}^{-1} {\cal O}^{\mathrm{T}}, \ee where the first term is the matrix of the reduced parameter space of interest, the second term encodes the effects of the marginalisation over the other nuisance parameters and ${}^T$ represents matrix transpose.

 As we mentioned before, the inverse of the Fisher Matrix provides an estimate of the parameter covariance matrix.
 For an unbiased estimator (that is one whose expected value of ${\boldsymbol \theta}$ is equal to the fiducial model ${\boldsymbol \theta^*}$ assumed to be correct), and in the case where one does not marginalise over any other parameters (i.e. we consider all other parameters perfectly known), the expected error on any parameter $\theta_\mathrm{A}$ satisfies the Cram\'{e}r-Rao bound\footnote{For a proof see e.g. http://en.wikipedia.org/wiki/CRLB or e.g. p.
 426 in \cite{leon}} \be \Delta \theta_\mathrm{A} \geq \frac{1}{\sqrt{F_{\mathrm{AA}}}}\,, \ee while in the more realistic case that one wants to marginalise over all the other parameters in the problem, the bound becomes \be \Delta \theta_{\mathrm{A}} \geq {\sqrt{({\bf F}^{-1})_{\mathrm{AA}}}} \ee i.e. one first inverts the Fisher Matrix, then takes the $\mathrm{AA}$ component of the resulting matrix.
 One can show that the latter is always greater than or equal to the former, i.e. marginalisation cannot decrease the error on a parameter, and only has no effect if all other parameters are completely uncorrelated from the parameter of interest.
 Note that in the case where the likelihood is exactly Gaussian in the parameters, the Cram\'{e}r-Rao bound becomes an equality and not just a lower bound.